 Use \*.gemh files.
-A *.gemh file can be run through a C preprocessor to generate a *.gem file. *.gemh files are also properly syntax highlighted.
+A *.gemh file can be run through a C preprocessor to generate a *.gem file (not recommended in 8.1 or above). *.gemh files are also properly syntax highlighted.
 Refer to the simhfn.vim file for details.

 Now, we’ll look at how to configure Emacs.
 Below is a screenshot of XEmacs editing an SL program:

 The following steps enhance the ability of Emacs to work with SIMION files.
 Enhancements include syntax highlighting of GEM, PRG (or SL), and Lua files (actually Lua support comes preinstalled in XEmacs).

 Locate the SIMION plugin files for Emacs (these are three